 Animation: Omit Ringer's Bell

 This option will leave the ringer/rope/handbell out altogether, more evenly arranging the other ringers in the available space, and better simulating your view of the ringing chamber.
 This can be beneficial where the animation is projected on a wall or screen, when practising on a simulator or tower bell.

 Animation: Space After Tenor

-There is a new option which will leave a space between the tenor and the treble in the Animation window, and is designed to help you identify them more easily while ringing.
+Here is an option which will leave a space between the tenor and the treble in the Animation window, and is designed to help you identify them more easily while ringing.

 Random Touches, incl.
 Mixed or Spliced

-There is a new option which makes random touch calls, from a selected subset of calls and/or plain leads.
+Another option makes random touch calls, from a selected subset of calls and/or plain leads.
 You can have mostly Bobs, Singles or plain leads, fewer of some, or none at all.
 You can also ring random Mixed or Spliced from a selected set of methods.

 Tip of the Day

-There is also a new optional Tip of the Day which might introduce you to features which you didn't know existed or which you had forgotten about.
+There is also an optional Tip of the Day which might introduce you to features which you didn't know existed or which you had forgotten about.

 Prompt for Early Input